Bacillus anthracis: Description

 B. anthracis are rod-shaped bacteria, approximately 3 to 5 μm long and 1 to 1.2 μm wide.
-When grown in culture, they tend to form long chains of bacteria.
+When grown in culture, they tend to form long chains of bacteria, often described as having a “boxcar” morphology due to their rectangular, blunt-ended appearance.
 On agar plates, they form large colonies several millimeters across that are generally white or cream colored.
 Most B. anthracis strains produce a capsule that gives colonies a slimy mucus-like appearance.

 It is one of few bacteria known to synthesize a weakly immunogenic and antiphagocytic protein capsule (poly-D-gamma-glutamic acid) that disguises the vegetative bacterium from the host immune system.
 Most other bacterial species are surrounded by a polysaccharide capsule rather than poly-g-D-glutamic acid which provides an evolutionary advantage to B. anthracis.
 Polysaccharides are associated with adhesion of neutrophil-secreted defensins that inactivate and degrade the bacteria.
 By not containing this macromolecule in the capsule, B. anthracis can evade a neutrophilic attack and continue to propagate infection.
 The difference in capsule composition is also significant because poly-g-D-glutamic acid has been hypothesized to create a negative charge which protects the vegetative phase of the bacteria from phagocytosis by host macrophages.
 The capsule is degraded to a lower molecular mass and released from the bacterial cell surface to act as a decoy to protect the bacteria from the host's complement system.